Definition of Grace Period

 - It helps borrowers avoid penalties, reputational damage, and the tag of being a defaulter.

-So, it offers flexibility to the borrowers to defer payment obligations beyond the due date without incurring any additional costs.
+So, it offers flexibility to borrowers to defer payment obligations beyond the due date without incurring any additional costs.
 In other words, it is can be seen as a helping hand for those borrowers who are going through short-term hardships.
 But it is important that it doesn’t give way to lackluster credit behavior among the borrowers.

 This is a guide to Grace Period.
-Here we also discuss the definition, working, and examples along with advantages and disadvantages.
+Here we discuss the definition, working, and examples along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –